A Practical Mode System for Recursive Definitions: Abstract

 \section{Abstract}

-In call-by-value languages, some mutually-recursive value definitions can be safely evaluated to build recursive functions or cyclic data structures, but some definitions (\lstinline`let rec x = x + 1`) contain vicious circles and their evaluation fails at runtime.
+In call-by-value languages, some mutually-recursive definitions can be safely evaluated to build recursive functions or cyclic data structures, but some definitions (\code{let rec x = x + 1}) contain vicious circles and their evaluation fails at runtime.
 We propose a new static analysis to check the absence of such runtime failures.

-We present a set of declarative inference rules, prove its soundness with respect to the reference source-level semantics of \citet*{dynamic-semantics-2008}, and show that it can be (right-to-left) directed into an algorithmic check in a surprisingly simple way.
+We present a set of declarative inference rules, prove its soundness with respect to the reference source-level semantics of \citet*{dynamic-semantics-2008}, and show that it can be directed into an algorithmic backwards analysis check in a surprisingly simple way.

-Our implementation of this new check replaced the existing check used by the OCaml programming language, a fragile syntactic/grammatical criterion which let several subtle bugs slip through as the language kept evolving.
+Our implementation of this new check replaced the existing check used by the OCaml programming language, a fragile syntactic criterion which let several subtle bugs slip through as the language kept evolving.
 We document some issues that arise when advanced features of a real-world functional language (exceptions in first-class modules, GADTs, etc.) interact with safety checking for recursive definitions.